Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Compactified configuration spaces

-\begin{remark}[Relationships to other compactifications] (1) In our work with Munson and Voli\'c, we also considered spaces obtained by blowing up only some of the diagonals in the cartesian product \cite[Section 4.2.4]{KMV}.
-That construction is however somewhat different from the one we will use below.
-The construction in \cite{KMV} involves altering $\Gamma$ into a ``hybrid'' with ``graft components'' for the purpose of working with homotopy links (i.e. link maps) rather than links (i.e. embeddings).
+\begin{remarks}[Relationships to other compactifications] \ \begin{enumerate} \item The space $C_n[M]$ is precisely the Axelrod--Singer compactification, used by Bott and Taubes in \cite{BottTaubes} and Cattaneo et al in \cite{CCRL-AGT}.
+In $C_n[M]$, a collision of any two points is accompanied by the datum of a direction of collision, and a collision of any three points is further accompanied by the datum of a relative rate of approach $(|x_j - x_i| / |x_k - x_j|)$.
+See also the work of Sinha \cite{SinhaCptn}. \item In our work with Munson and Voli\'c, we also considered spaces obtained by blowing up only some of the diagonals in the cartesian product \cite[Section 4.2.4]{KMV}.
+That construction is however somewhat different from the present one.
+The construction in \cite{KMV} involves altering $\Gamma$ into a \emph{hybrid} with \emph{graft components} for the purpose of working with homotopy links (i.e. link maps) rather than links (i.e. embeddings).
 Here we work only with embeddings, so the hybrid is not needed.
-Also, in \cite{KMV}, every diagonal in each ``graft component'' is blown up, whereas we blow up even fewer diagonals here.
-(2) The compactification used by Poirier \cite{PoirierAGT} appears to be closer to the Kuperberg--Thurston compactification that we will use below.
-It is defined differently from the latter compactification but seems to share the feature of blowing up only those 2-fold diagonals corresponding to edges in $\Gamma$. \end{remark}

-\begin{remark} Notice that the canonical compactification $C_{|V(\Gamma)|}[\R^d]$ can be obtained from $C_\Gamma[\R^d]$ by merely blowing up (in increasing order of dimension) the images of all the diagonals which have not already been blown up.
-There is then a {blow-down} map $C_{|V(\Gamma)|}[\R^d] \to C_\Gamma[\R^d]$. \end{remark}
+Also, in \cite{KMV}, every diagonal in each ``graft component'' is blown up, whereas we blow up even fewer diagonals here. \item The compactification used by Poirier \cite{PoirierAGT} appears to be closely related to the Kuperberg--Thurston compactification that we will use below.
+It is defined differently from the latter compactification but seems to share the feature of blowing up only those 2-fold diagonals corresponding to edges in $\Gamma$. \item The canonical compactification $C_{|V(\Gamma)|}[\R^d]$ can be obtained from $C_\Gamma[\R^d]$ by merely blowing up (in increasing order of dimension) the images of all the diagonals which have not already been blown up.
+There is then a {blow-down} map $C_{|V(\Gamma)|}[\R^d] \to C_\Gamma[\R^d]$. \end{enumerate} \end{remarks}